christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 #### Additional controls

-In addition to the regular data a server MAY allow a client to control specific operational behaviour.
+In addition to the regular data a server MAY allow a client to control specific operational behavior.
-A client MAY add an JSON object with a number of "controls" to the dns dataset.
+A client MAY add an JSON object with a number of "controls" to the DNS dataset.

 ~~~~
     {